If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Founded in 1829, Trickers is one of the oldest British shoemakers still in operation, beating out John Lobb, Grenson, and Church’s by 20, 37 an 44 years, respectively (but who’s counting?).
-But these derby shoes are surprisingly sleek and modern, with a slightly pebbled texture and a simple, unadorned upper.
-These shoes are made in the UK with full-grain leather, and they have rubber on the heel for added grip.
+Founded in 1829, Trickers is one of the oldest British shoemakers still in operation, beating out John Lobb, Grenson, and Church’s by 20, 37 and 44 years, respectively (but who’s counting?).
+In any case, these derby shoes are surprisingly sleek and modern, with a slightly pebbled texture and a simple, unadorned upper.
+They’re made in the UK with full-grain leather, and they have rubber on the heel for added grip.

-7. Johnston and Murphy XC Flex Longwing Derby
+7. Johnston & Murphy XC Flex Longwing Derby

-Johnston and Murphy is one of the best brands for affordable footwear, and this derby is a versatile option if you’re looking for something that you could wear with a suit or a pair of selvedge jeans.
-Admittedly, they’re not the most traditional shoes, but that’s part of what makes them cool.
+Johnston & Murphy is one of the best brands for affordable footwear, and this derby is a versatile option if you’re looking for something that you could wear with a suit or a pair of selvage jeans.
+Admittedly, they’re not the most traditional shoes, but that’s part of what makes them great.
 The thick, textured sole not only makes them better suited for walking on less-than-perfectly paved ground, but it also makes them a more stylish shoe, especially to wear with the looser kinds of silhouettes that are in style now.